romanf-dev/actinium/doc/5-api.md

             unsigned int handle,
             bool is_write
         );

+When error condition is detected (like exception) then the user-provided function is called during error processing.
+It may be used to customize error handling behavior.
+For example, faulty actor may be just restarted, or it may have internal counter to be restarted only N times, or some message may be sent into a channel to notify another actor, etc.

+        extern void ac_actor_error(struct ac_actor_t* src);

 These functions are wrappers for internal functions.
 They may be used for some extra logic or for debugging/logging etc. Default implementations